hgs-ocox/mui-cron-generator/README.md

-# react-cron-generator
+# mui-cron-generator

-Simple react component to generate cron expression
+Material-UI based react component to generate cron expression.
+This is forked from the [react-cron-generator](https://github.com/sojinantony01/react-cron-generator) project.

 ## Getting Started